 Visuals serve so many purposes inside a speech therapy room... and beyond!
 Even in teletherapy sessions, I’ve found myself utilizing visuals more than ever to target students' articulation, language, pragmatics, and fluency goals.

-Using Visuals to Supplement Practice
+To Supplement Practice

 Let's start with maybe the most obvious.
 SLPs use visuals alongside a variety of other activities as an added support to practice a skill.
 And the best part?
-Visuals are not one and done.
+Visuals are not one-and-done.
 They can be used throughout an activity, across multiple activities, and from session to session.

 In face-to-face therapy, this often means keeping the page with the visual nearby while using another material at the same time.
 For teletherapy, splitting the screen between the two windows (the visual and Boom Card deck, for example) is where the magic happens.